 Thus, begins Keef’s journey to becoming a “Woke” cartoonist who uses a colored alternative to report news concerning systemic racism and change the world.
 However, he struggles to strike a balance between his relationships and a career, that is driven with a newfound passion.
 Considering the contemporary nature of its central premise, it is natural for you to wonder: Did this actually happen to someone?
 Well, we might be able to answer that question.

-Is Woke Based on a True Story?
+Is Woke a True Story?

 Yes.
 ‘Woke’ is based on a true story.
 The satirical comedy is largely based on the life and work of Keith Knight, a nationally-syndicated cartoonist who is also the show’s co-creator, along with Marshall Todd.
 The series is a humorous extension of his award-winning auto-bio weekly comic strip titled ‘The K Chronicles’ that has been running successfully since the 1990s.
 In late 2016, Keith Knight sat with the network to weave a semi-autobiographical story.
 And four years later, in September 2020, ‘Woke’ graced the television screens.

 It not only depicts Keith’s personal story but also encapsulates the current state of legislative affairs in the country.
 In the show, Keef keeps his comic strips family-friendly and when people confront him about his neutrality, he scoffs and says, “I’m just a cartoonist.
 I like to keep it light.”
 The easy-going Keith becomes a voice for the oppressed minorities after he is tackled by a policeman, who pins him to the pavement after mistaking him for someone else.
 His friend finally intervenes and sets him free.
 Well, this incident has been directly inspired by Keith Knight’s real life.
 Of course, the talking animated objects are an exaggeration.